isohelio/puzzles/README.md

         -O3        skip partial solutions that include some impossible shapes -O4        skip partial solutions that include size 7 gaps

-### Piece definitions
+### Game Configuration

-The IQ FIT pieces are currently hard wired into the software (see [`iqfit.h`](https://github.com/isohelio/puzzles/blob/main/iqfit.h)).
-Each piece has 2 layouts which correspond to the ways the piece can be inserted into the board.
+The IQFIT pieces and board are now specified in a `.json` configuration file.
+The configuration can be specified with the -g option.
+The default is for the original IQFIT game and is contained in `configurations/iqfit.json`.

 Most of the colours are self explanatory but the blue colour names have been taken to coincide with the physical pieces rather than the instruction manual.
 The colours are specified in linux terminal escape code colour numbers.